Call to review ‘cancel culture’ in universities after student takes own life

 A coroner has called on the government to examine the prevalence of “cancel culture” on university campuses, after ruling that a 20-year-old Oxford student took his own life after being “ostracised” by his peers.

-Alexander Rogers, a third-year studying materials science at Corpus Christi College, died in January, and was found to have suffered a head trauma after his body was pulled from the River Thames.
+Alexander Rogers, a third-year studying materials science at Corpus Christi College, died in January.
+His body was recovered from the River Thames, and he was found to have suffered a head trauma.

 Following an inquest into his death, a coroner has now ruled that “in the preceding days Alexander had been ostracised” and “his distress at this led him to form an intention to take his own life”, while noting that “suicide arises often from a complex interplay of factors”.

-He was reported missing to police on 15 January by a concerned peer, after writing to friends expressing “remorse for his actions and a belief that they were unintentional but unforgivable”, the coroner said.
-His body was recovered by fire and police crews that afternoon.
+He had written to friends expressing “remorse for his actions and a belief that they were unintentional but unforgivable”, the coroner said.
+He was reported missing to police on 15 January by a concerned peer, and his body was recovered by fire and police crews that afternoon.

-Dr Dominique Thompson, an independent consultant tasked by Oxford with investigating Rogers’ death, reportedly described a “pervasive cancel culture” as she said the allegations against Mr Rogers caused a “pile-on” effect of students agreeing with others because of an “unwritten” moral imperative to “do the right thing”.
+Dr Dominique Thompson, an independent consultant tasked by Oxford with investigating Mr Rogers’s death, reportedly described a “pervasive cancel culture” as she said the allegations against Mr Rogers caused a “pile on” effect of students agreeing with others because of an “unwritten” moral imperative to “do the right thing”.

-Oxfordshire coroner Nicholas Graham said, however, that he had not been able to establish whether any element of a culture at Corpus Christi College had either caused or contributed to Rogers’ distress.
+Oxfordshire coroner Nicholas Graham said, however, that he had not been able to establish whether any element of a culture at Corpus Christi had either caused or contributed to Mr Rogers’s distress.

 Mr Graham concluded: “Of course, it is certainly possible that such a culture influenced the actions of Alexander’s peers in forming the judgements that they did; it is also possible that Alexander felt that – because of this culture – there was no way of getting back into the social group that obviously meant so much to him, once he had been excluded.